Thuynh808/ScanOps/README.md

 ## Conclusion

+Building ScanOps was an awesome experience.
+After diving deep into docs, tweaking YAML, and troubleshooting countless CI/CD runs, seeing everything come together was worth it.

-ScanOps automates end-to-end container security as part of a modern **(CI/CD)** workflow.
-Leveraging GitHub Actions, Trivy, and AWS services, it ensures only vulnerability-free images are promoted to production, while others are quarantined with detailed SBOMs and scan results stored in S3 and alerts sent via Slack.
+We now have a pipeline that automatically builds, scans, and sorts containers using GitHub Actions, Trivy, and AWS.
+Clean images go to production, vulnerable ones get quarantined—with SBOMs in S3 and Slack alerts keeping us in the loop.

+It’s simple, scalable, and something I’m proud of.

 > Note: Run `cleanup.yaml` playbook to delete all AWS resources